cjjungp/MusicTheoryDailyQuiz/README.md

-# Magic8Ball 🔮
+# MusicTheoryDailyQuiz 🔮

-Follow the instructions in the .java file to create a Java program to predict a user's future 🔮
+Follow the instructions in the .java file to answer Music Theory Quiz! 🔮

 ## Variations and Enhancements

-* Change magic 8-ball to magic obelsik (or anything else creative)
+* Adding more sound files
-* Keyword/name recognition
+* More Music Theory topics
-* Memory of past questions
+* Logging quiz history
-* Expanding to handle more than yes/non questions
+* Expanding functionality